prayagupa/parallel-programming/1-seq-vs-parallel/README.md

 }
 ```

+Thread will be will be waiting till the response arrives from API,
+which means CPU is not doing any work during that time, so can be
+hired for uber driving in between.

-To better utilize the CPU until the response arrives, we should not
+**To better utilize the CPU until the response arrives**, we should not
 block the rest of the program– this computation should be scheduled
 asynchronously.

 The `Future.apply` method does exactly that– it performs
 the specified computation block concurrently, in this case sending a
-request to the server and waiting for a response.
+request to the server (maybe HTTP) and waiting for a response.

 Callbacks